elmtree-askmo/cloudcannon-app/content/learn/psychology/what-distinguishes-objectbased-attention-from-spacebased-attention-and-what-evidence-supports-these-differences.md

 url: /learn/psychology/questions/what-distinguishes-objectbased-attention-from-spacebased-attention-and-what-evidence-supports-these-differences
 score: -1.0
 related_article1:
-    id: 164701
+    id: 164704
-    title: What factors affect reaction time in visual search, and how does set size influence this process?
+    title: >-
+        Describe the factors that affect vigilance and explain the principles of Signal Detection Theory.
     subject: Psychology
-    url: /learn/psychology/questions/what-factors-affect-reaction-time-in-visual-search-and-how-does-set-size-influence-this-process
+    url: /learn/psychology/questions/describe-the-factors-that-affect-vigilance-and-explain-the-principles-of-signal-detection-theory
 related_article2:
-    id: 164711
+    id: 164700
-    title: What challenges are associated with multitasking and cognitive load, and what strategies can improve performance?
+    title: >-
+        Explain the stages of Feature Integration Theory and how they relate to pop-out and conjunction searches.
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-are-associated-with-multitasking-and-cognitive-load-and-what-strategies-can-improve-performance
+    url: /learn/psychology/questions/explain-the-stages-of-feature-integration-theory-and-how-they-relate-to-popout-and-conjunction-searches
 related_article3:
-    id: 164699
+    id: 164703
-    title: How does space-based attention operate, and what experiments have demonstrated its characteristics?
+    title: >-
+        What processes are involved in memory retrieval, and how does attention influence these processes?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-spacebased-attention-operate-and-what-experiments-have-demonstrated-its-characteristics
+    url: /learn/psychology/questions/what-processes-are-involved-in-memory-retrieval-and-how-does-attention-influence-these-processes
 related_article4:
     id: 164702
+    title: >-
-    title: Define anterograde amnesia and discuss its impact on memory formation with reference to case studies.
+        Define anterograde amnesia and discuss its impact on memory formation with reference to case studies.
     subject: Psychology
     url: /learn/psychology/questions/define-anterograde-amnesia-and-discuss-its-impact-on-memory-formation-with-reference-to-case-studies
 related_article5:
-    id: 164707
+    id: 164709
+    title: >-
-    title: Outline the pathways and mechanisms involved in visual processing and their relation to attention.
+        What are the pathways and mechanisms of tactile processing, and how do they relate to attention?
     subject: Psychology
-    url: /learn/psychology/questions/outline-the-pathways-and-mechanisms-involved-in-visual-processing-and-their-relation-to-attention
+    url: /learn/psychology/questions/what-are-the-pathways-and-mechanisms-of-tactile-processing-and-how-do-they-relate-to-attention
 ---

 &nbsp;